Published Invalid Date

 by New York Bucket List

 No one does shopping like New York, and that includes its seasonal holiday markets.
-As temperatures start to drop, and the holidays approach, the city comes alive with holiday lights, seasonal pop-up bars, and festive kiosks everywhere you look.
+As temperatures start to drop and the holidays approach, the city comes alive with all sorts of winter fun, from holiday lights to seasonal pop-ups and festive kiosks everywhere you look.

 Whether you want a full day of activities and window shopping, need to find the perfect holiday gift for the in-laws, or want to find one-of-a-kind stocking stuffers for your best friends, you can find it all at a holiday market in NYC.